 An amendment which has the support of all of the sponsors of a resolution.
-Once the Vice-Chair has established that all signatories approve of the amendment, it will be added to the draft resolution without a vote.
+Once the Director has established that all signatories approve of the amendment, it will be added to the draft resolution without a vote.

 A standard set of text at the start of a draft resolution that outlines the resolution code (eg. Draft Resolution 1.0 refers to the first draft resolution approved that pertains to topic 1), the committee, subject, sponsors, and signatories.
 See here for more information about the structure of a working paper.

 An amendment that does not have the support of all of the signatories of a resolution.
-To be present, a hostile amendment must have one-fifth of the delegates as signatories and approval by the Vice-Chair.
+To be present, a hostile amendment must have one-fifth of the delegates as signatories and approval by the director.
 Hostile amendments will be voted on after closure of debate in the order in which they were introduced.